 Champions for System-Involved Scholars in California

-- The scale and spread of effective practices for local educational and child welfare agencies to meet the educational needs of young people; and
+- The scale and spread of effective practices for local educational and child welfare agencies to meet the educational needs of young people;

 FosterEd’s first demonstration site in California was in Santa Cruz County.
-The project involves a remarkable level of support and collaboration among public agencies and community-based organizations, ultimately leading to the work being sustained through public agency funding.
+The project involves a remarkable support and collaboration among public agencies and community-based organizations, ultimately leading to the work being sustained through public agency funding.

 Beginning in 2015, FosterEd worked with school districts in the Antelope Valley to serve students in foster care.
 With the help of our partners: the Antelope Valley Union High School District, Foster Youth College Advancement Project, John Burton Advocates for Youth, the Lancaster Department of Children and Family Services Regional Office, the Lancaster Unified School District, the Los Angeles County Department of Child and Family Services, the Office of Child Protection, the Palmdale Department of Children and Family Services Regional Office, the Palmdale Unified School District, Pivot Learning and United Friends of the Children, we are working to fully scale a demonstration site in the Antelope Valley.